The Ministry Falling

 He then found the Patil twins in the distance pointing their wands at a group of wizards.
 The witches saw him, extinguished their curses, took their victims and followed.

 "Zabini, Clearwater…" Blaise Zabini and Penelope Clearwater nodded, dragging three chained employees each.

 He was glad they had all stuck together awaiting his instructions.
 It made finding the Death Eaters he needed much easier.

 "Where you all going?"
 Rabastan Lestrange yelled over the screams, his face sweaty and bloody, there was excitement in his voice.
-He was pinning down a wizard with his foot while his partner, a witch with Dark red hair cursed him.
+He was pinning down a wizard with his foot while his partner, a witch with dark red hair and a square jaw cursed him.
 Behind them the Carrows were restraining a screaming witch for Greyback as he unbuckled his belt, fangs bared.